-Psychometric tests are structured online exercises, often in the form of multiple choice questions.
+Psychometric tests are structured online exercises, often in the form of multiple choice questions and, more recently, online games.
 They are designed to assess your reasoning abilities, or how you respond to different situations.
 The tests have been researched, designed and trialled by occupational psychologists to ensure that they are fair to all people sitting them.
-Your results are usually compared with how others have done in the tests.
+Your results are usually compared with how others have done in the tests and analysed by AI.

 - Top Tips